Underside plastics.

 Hunting for a viable design.

 Consequently, there were few options available for the E46 M3.
 The available products were 1:1 replicas of the original plastic undertray although manufactured using aluminum with varying finishes from raw to wrinkled black.
-They were often 3x the 200$ cost of the original undertray.

 I felt finding a design that was cost effective and offered some performance improvement would be of value to other E46 M3 owners beyond those who face the rare scenario of a previous owner not fitting an undertray.